JujuAdams/Chatterbox/docs/3.0/README.md

 ---

-Chatterbox is a GameMaker implementation of the [Yarn language](https://yarnspinner.dev/), used in games such as [Far From Noise](https://www.georgebatchelor.com/farfromnoise), [Knights and Bikes](https://foamswordgames.com/#knights), and [Night In The Woods](http://www.nightinthewoods.com/).
+Chatterbox is a GameMaker narrative design tool.
+It is loosely based on version 2 of the [YarnScript language](https://yarnspinner.dev/), used in games such as [Far From Noise](https://www.georgebatchelor.com/farfromnoise), [Knights and Bikes](https://foamswordgames.com/#knights), and [Night In The Woods](http://www.nightinthewoods.com/).

-Yarn is designed to be accessible to writers who have little or no programming knowledge.
-It makes no assumptions about how your game presents dialogue to the player, or about how the player chooses their responses.
-Yarn has lots of [thorough documentation](https://yarnspinner.dev/docs/tutorial).

-Syntax and features specific to Chatterbox [can be found here](concept-chatterscript).
-Chatterbox attempts to be a full implementation of the Yarn specification; if there's anything missing, please [create an Issue](https://github.com/JujuAdams/Chatterbox/issues) and Juju will do his best to meet your request.

-Yarn files can be written by hand, but the best way to start with Yarn is to use an editor.
-The best editor to use with YarnScript v2 is [Crochet](https://github.com/FaultyFunctions/Crochet), available on [Windows, MacOS, & Ubuntu](https://github.com/FaultyFunctions/Crochet/releases), or as a [web-based editor](https://faultyfunctions.github.io/Crochet/).
+ChatterScript files can be written by hand, but the best way to start with ChatterScript is to use an editor.
+The best editor to use [Crochet](https://github.com/FaultyFunctions/Crochet), available on [Windows, MacOS, & Ubuntu](https://github.com/FaultyFunctions/Crochet/releases), or as a [web-based editor](https://faultyfunctions.github.io/Crochet/).

 ## Features